 No – and this is very important to remember if you're planning on spending prolonged periods outside during the hottest part of the day.
 Unless the parasol specifically states that it has broad spectrum UV protection, it doesn't matter how thick and nice the fabric is, it won't protect you from lunchtime sun (many people have had sunburns through the umbrella).
 Look for at least factor 30 protection, too.

-Looking for more garden advice and inspiration?
+Looking for more garden inspiration?